awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* boolean
-- *Default:* false, unless objectLockDefaultRetention is set (then, true)
+- *Default:* False, unless objectLockDefaultRetention is set (then, true)

-Enable object lock on the bucket.
+Enable object lock on the S3 Bucket.

 Enabling object lock for existing buckets is not supported.
-Object lock must be
-enabled when the bucket is created.
+Object lock must be enabled when the bucket is created.

 ---